wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

 **Designer shares an app**

-Sometimes, it’s easier for a designer to package dashboards and reports into an app and then share that app with you.
+Sometimes, it’s easier for a designer to package dashboards and reports into an app, which they share with you.
 With an app, all the related content is simple to find because it’s all part of that single app.
 Designers can share apps by sending an installation link, automatically installing the app in your Power BI workspace, or posting the app on a website where you can get it.

 No matter how the app is shared, it will show up in Power BI under the **Apps** heading in the nav pane and on the **Home** page.